 II.
-1. What are the benefits we receive by

-baptism is the next point to be considered.
+1. What are the benefits we receive by baptism, is the next point to be considered.
 And the first of these is, the washing away the guilt of original sin, by the application of the merits of Christ's death.
-That we are all born under the guilt of Adam's sin, and that all sin deserves eternal misery, was the unanimous sense of the antient church, as it is exprest in the ninth article of our own.
-And the scripture plainly asserts that we were shapen in iniquity and in sin did our mother conceive us.
-That we were all by nature children of wrath, and dead in trespasses and sins: that in Adam all died: that by one man's disobedience all were made sinners: that by one man sin entered into the world, and death by sin; which came upon all men: because all had sinned.
-This plainly includes infants; for they, too, die: therefore, they have sinned.
-But not by actual sin: therefore, by original: else what need have they of the death of Christ?
-Yea, Death reigned from Adam to Moses, even over those who had not sinned (actually) according to the similitude of Adam's transgression.
-This, which can relate to infants only, is a clear proof that the whole race of mankind, are obnoxious both to the guilt and punishment of Adam's transgression.
-But as by the offence of one judgment came upon all men to condemnation, so by the righteousness of one, the free gift came upon all men, to justification of life.
-And the virtue of this free-gift, the merits of Christ's life and death, are applied to us in baptism.
-He gave himself for the church, that he might sanctify and cleanse it with the washing of water (Eph. v.
-25, 26) by the word; namely, in baptism the ordinary instrument of our justification.
-Agreeably to this our church prays, in the baptismal office, that the person to be baptized may be "washed and sanctified by the Holy Ghost, and being delivered from God's wrath, receive remission of sins, and enjoy the everlasting benediction of his heavenly washing:" and declares in the rubric at the end of the office, "It is certain, by God's word, that children who are baptized, dying before they commit actual sin, are saved."
-And this is agreeable to the unanimous judgment of all the antient fathers.
+That we are all born under the guilt of Adam's sin, and that all sin deserves eternal misery, was the unanimous sense of the ancient Church, as it is expressed in the Ninth Article of our own.
+And the Scripture plainly asserts, that we were "shapen in iniquity, and in sin did our mother conceive us;" that "we were all by nature children of wrath, and dead in trespasses and sins;" that "in Adam all die;" that "by one man's disobedience all were made sinners;" that "by one man sin entered into the world, and death by sin; which came upon all men, because all had sinned."
+This plainly includes infants; for they too die; therefore they have sinned: But not by actual sin; therefore, by original; else what need have they of the death of Christ?
+Yea. "death reigned from Adam to Moses, even over those who had not sinned" actually "according to the similitude of Adam's transgression."
+This, which can relate to infants only, is a clear proof that the whole race of mankind are obnoxious both to the guilt and punishment of Adam's transgression.
+But "as by the offence of one, judgment came upon all men to condemnation; so by the righteousness of one, the free gift came upon all men, to justification of life."
+And the virtue of this free gift, the merits of Christ's life and death, are applied to us in baptism.
+"He gave himself for the Church, that he might sanctify and cleanse it with the washing of water by the word;" (Eph. v.
+25, 26;) namely, in baptism, the ordinary instrument of our justification.
+Agreeably to this, our Church prays in the baptismal office, that the person to be baptized may be "washed and sanctified by the Holy Ghost, and, being delivered from God's wrath, receive remission of sins, and enjoy the everlasting benediction of his heavenly washing;" and declares in the Rubric at the end of the office, "It is certain, by God's word, that children who are baptized, dying before they commit actual sin are saved."
+And this is agreeable to the unanimous judgment of all the ancient Fathers.